 Juliano Morais project is ongoing: Coral recovery dynamics on post-bleach coral reefs.

 Sterling Tebbett completed his PhD in 2022: The functioning of future coral reefs: fishes, sediments and productivity.

 is funded by family members of the late John Gough AO, OBE who was a governor of The Ian Potter Foundation and a wonderful supporter of LIRS.
 This fellowship was first awarded in 2020.

-Makeely Blandford‘s project is ongoing: The influence of habitat degradation on olfactory-mediated behaviour of coral reef fishes.
+Makeely Blandford completed the final field work for her project in December 2022: The influence of habitat degradation on olfactory-mediated behaviour of coral reef fishes.

 2020 Gough Family Doctoral Fellow

 is funded by a bequest from the late Zoltan Florian.
 The first award of this fellowship was in 2019.

 Valerio Tettamanti’s field work concluded in 2022: Development of the visual system and colouration in damselfishes.